kamsahn/full-stack-project-client/README.md

 HTML5, CSS, JavaScript, Bootstrap, SASS, Handlebars, jQuery, Ruby on Rails, SQL, git

-## Unsolved Problems

-Currently, the app database is underutilized.
-There is a many-to-many relationship between recipes and ingredients, but the app currently treats them as one-to-many.
-Upon future iterations, there will be reworking to allow the backend to search if an ingredient already exists before creating a new instance of the same ingredient name.

-Upon future iterations, the app will support social interaction and let users share recipes with friends other the app.

 ## Development Process

 The idea to make a recipe tracker app was easy enough to come by.
 I wanted a convenient place to store all my recipes and a simple way to keep track of new ones.
 I provided most of the user stories based on things that I would like to see.